jromest/filipino-badwords-list/CONTRIBUTING.md

 ## Here are some ways you can help

-1. If you know filipino bad word(s) and it is not on the list, you can add them _no coding required_ just follow this [instructions](https://github.com/jromest/filipino-badwords-list/blob/master/CONTRIBUTING.md#how-to-add-bad-words-to-the-list).
+1. If you know any Filipino bad word(s) and it is not on the list, you can add them. _No coding required_.
+Just follow this [instructions](https://github.com/jromest/filipino-badwords-list/blob/master/CONTRIBUTING.md#how-to-add-bad-words-to-the-list).
 2. Found a typo or grammar error in the documentation?
 Feel free correct them.
 3. Found a bug or just asking a question?
 Feel free to create an [issue](https://github.com/jromest/filipino-badwords-list/issues), or;
 4. You can contribute anything to improve this project.

 ## Requirements

-Please make sure you have this installed on your machine:
+Please make sure you have these installed on your machine:

 - NodeJS
 - Git